a-morales/kwm/README.md

 *Kwm* started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
 It is now a tiling window manager that represents windows as the leaves of a binary tree.

-*Kwm* runs a local daemon to read messages and trigger functions, *Kwmc* can be used to write to *Kwm*'s socket,
+*Kwm* runs a local daemon to read messages and trigger functions.
-and the included hotkeys.cpp uses this program to define mapping between keys and these functions.
+*Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define
-The config file ".kwmrc" also uses *Kwmc* to apply initial settings upon startup.
-Because of this, *Kwmc* needs to be placed in your path to ensure that this works as expected.
+a mapping between keys and these functions.The config file ".kwmrc" also uses *Kwmc* to apply initial settings upon startup.
+Because of this, *Kwmc* needs to be placed in your path to ensure that everything
+works as expected.
 For information, check the readme located within the *kwmc* folder.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior to their delivery to a foreground application.

-This allows for functionality such as focus-follows-mouse, remapping keys, and most importantly global hotkeys, mainly to be used for interaction with the parts of *Kwm* that are exposed to hotkeys.cpp through the daemon, and so hotkeys.cpp can and should be customized by the user.
+This allows for functionality such as focus-follows-mouse, remapping keys, and most importantly global hotkeys
+for interacting with *Kwm*, and so hotkeys.cpp can and should be customized by the user.
-The user may also use any other program that allows for running a specific command on keypress.
+The user may use an external program for running a specific command on keypress instead.

-hotkeys.cpp can be edited and recompiled separately, thus any changes made does not require *Kwm* to be restarted.

 Both autofocus and autoraise is available, however autofocus only redirects key input to the window below the cursor, the menubar is not accessible.
 By default *Kwm* is set to use autoraise as it is meant to be used alongside the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

 *Multiple monitor support (in progress):*
 There are two supported ways to move a window between monitors.
-The first one is by using the ```kwmc screen -m prev|next```
+The first one is by using the `kwmc screen -m prev|next`
 The other option is to make the window floating and manually move it with the mouse, then un-float it.
 Moving a window directly with the mouse WILL BREAK the window-trees of both monitors.